kopytjuk/automotive-data-analysis-book/src/fundamentals/geometry.md

 </center></figcaption>

-## Curve
+## Curves

-It is not straightforward to define a curve in a human and understandable manner.
+It is not straightforward to define a curve in a single mathematically unique manner.
 In the following an example definition from Wikipedia:

 > In mathematics, a curve (also called a curved line in older texts) is an object similar to a line, but that does not have to be straight.